microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/Bazacall/Bazacall Emails.md

 Bazacall malware uses emails that contain a phone number for the user to call in order to cancel a fake subscription.
 These emails contain no links or attachments, and use automatic payment lures to trick users into contacting the number included in the email.

 ## Query
 This query looks for the subject lines associated with known Bazacall emails, using a regex to match on the fake account number pattern and a few keywords that are frequently used in these subjects.
+NOTE: Some emails contain the fake account number in the body of the email rather than the subject.
+In these instances, searching on keyword alone may surface related emails.
+Verify maliciousness by matching the regex for the account number in the body of the email if possible.
 ```
 EmailEvents
-| where Subject matches regex @"[A-Z]{1,3}(?:\d{15}|\d{10})"
+| where Subject matches regex @"[A-Z]{1,3}(?:\d{9,15})"
-    and Subject has_any('trial', 'free', 'demo', 'membership', 'premium', 'gold')
+    and Subject has_any('trial', 'free', 'demo', 'membership', 'premium', 'gold', 'notification', 'notice', 'claim', 'order', 'license', 'licenses')
 ```